mconsole/The-People-Search/README.md

 The second piece of functionality is adding a new uers.
 Next to the search bar is a button for adding a user and displays a bootstrap modal containing a form.
 Upon hitting the add button in this form (once all required fields are filled out) the user is written to the database and is immediately available for searching.

+For testing purposes, three test users have already been added to the database (please see the below screenshot 'TestUsers.png' for details) to allow for user querying from the start.

 ## Important Information
 Here is a list of important notes to know about the project with regards to setup and usage:
 - The search function has a built in random number generator and setTimeout command to simulate random query lag / delay